openstack-archive/valence/README.rst

 Download and Installation
 ===========================

-The following steps capture how to install valence.
+The following steps capture how to install Valence.
 All installation steps require super user permissions.

 ********************
 Valence installation